If you want to reach more of the right people, you can do so with several types of Google Ads.

 6. Contextual Display Ads

-These display ads work similarly to the previously mentioned brand or competitor search ads – by relying on context (provided through keywords) within certain content to appeal to users who might be looking for something very similar, if not the same product or service.
+These display ads work similarly to the previously mentioned brand or competitor search ads – by relying on context (provided through keywords) within certain content to appeal to users looking for something similar, if not the same product or service.

 7. Managed Display Ads